-Signs banning guns are not a friendly suggestion, they actually carry the weight of the law in Texas.
-But, the sign must be displayed in a particular way in order to be correct.
-The sign must:
+Signs banning guns are not a friendly suggestion.
+In Texas, they actually carry the weight of the law.
+However, to be enforceable, the business must display the sign in a particular way.

 - Say the following exactly, in both English and Spanish:

 “Pursuant to Section 30.06, Penal Code (trespass by a license holder with a concealed handgun), a person licensed under Subchapter H, Chapter 411, Government Code (handgun licensing law), may not enter this property with a concealed handgun.”

 - Be posted on the property and be displayed conspicuously, clearly visible to the public.
 Business owners should post 30.07 signs at each entrance, but at this time is not a requirement of 30.06 signs.

 - The signs must appear in contrasting colors with block letters at least one inch in height.